August 7, 2025

 CSDDD: Transposition

 The CSDDD entered into force in July 2024.
 The Stop-the-clock directive officially extends the transposition deadline to July 26, 2027.
-To avoid a fragmented regulatory landscape, a harmonization principle allows Member States to introduce into their national law more stringent and/or specific provisions but prohibits diverging from certain due diligence obligations.
+To avoid a fragmented regulatory landscape, a harmonization principle allows Member States to introduce into their national law more stringent and/or specific provisions but prohibits divergence from certain due diligence obligations.
 The proposed Content directive would expand the harmonization principle to further aspects of the due diligence process.

 CSDDD: Guidance

 The EC will issue guidelines to support companies in fulfilling due diligence obligations in a practical manner.
-This includes practical guidance on the transition plan by July 26, 2027, and general guidelines by January 26, 2027 (the proposed Content directive would bring forward this date by 6 months to July 26, 2026).
+This includes practical guidance on the transition plan by July 26, 2027, and general guidelines by January 26, 2027; the proposed Content directive would bring forward this date by 6 months to July 26, 2026.

 CSDDD: Assessments